Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime

-The irregular phase seems likely to be (mostly) stable at arbitrarily small amplitudes based on our numerical evolutions, though we have not found a critical amplitude for monotonic irregular initial data.
-The irregular phase includes the ``quasi-stable'' initial data described in \cite{1304.4166,1508.02709}, which has a sudden increase then decrease in $t_H$ as $\epsilon$ decreases as well as truly chaotic behavior.
-In fact, we have found evidence for weakly chaotic behavior at the jump in $t_H$ for non-monotonic initial data in the form of a small but nonzero Lyapunov coefficient and in the phase space trajectory.
-Both non-monotonicity and chaos become stronger and more common at larger scalar masses; however, we have also found chaotic behavior for the massless scalar including in the $t_H$ vs $\epsilon$ curve.
-To our knowledge, this is the first evidence of chaos in spherically symmetric massless scalar collapse in AdS, which is particularly interesting because there is only one physically meaningful ratio of scales, $\sigma$ as measured in AdS units.
+The irregular class seems likely to be (mostly) stable at arbitrarily small amplitudes based on our numerical evolutions, though we have not found a critical amplitude for monotonic irregular initial data.
+The irregular initial data includes the quasistable initial data described in \cite{1304.4166,1508.02709}, which has a sudden increase then decrease in $t_H$ as $\epsilon$ decreases as well as evidence for chaotic behavior.
+In fact, we have found evidence for weakly chaotic behavior for non-monotonic initial data in the form of a small but nonzero Lyapunov coefficient and in the phase space trajectory.
+Both non-monotonicity and chaos become stronger and more common at larger scalar masses; however, we have also found evidence of chaotic behavior for the massless scalar including in the $t_H$ vs $\epsilon$ curve.
+To our knowledge, this is the first evidence of chaos in this relationship for spherically symmetric massless scalar collapse in AdS, which is particularly interesting because there is only one physically meaningful ratio of scales, $\sigma$ as measured in AdS units.

 While we have emphasized the appearance of new behaviors outside perturbation theory, metastable and irregular initial data are interesting potential subjects for analysis in the multiscale perturbation theory.
 A key question is if they demonstrate any unusual behavior there or map directly onto the stable or unstable classes.